bbartik/cisco-validation-tool/README.md

 ## Outputs

-Output is written to "validation.csv" where you can sort and filter using Excel or some other editor.
+Output is written to a file named "validation.csv" where you can sort and filter using Excel or some other editor.
-Config snippets to add the not found are written to ./updates/[devicename].conf

 <img src="images/image1.jpg"></img>

+Config snippets for updating devices are written to ./updates/[devicename].conf

 ## Filter interfaces